What Is A Job Hazard Analysis?

 - Break down each task into individual steps.

 - Identify risks associated with carpenter tools and equipment, roofing tools and equipment, and other machinery.
+Supporting documentation such as construction specifications and approved submittals can also help teams verify proper material handling and installation procedures before work begins.

 2. Assess Risks and Safety Measures